onefortheboys

 Prostate cancer is a major health concern for American men.
 The disease is rare before age 50, and experts believe that most elderly men have traces of it.
 African-American men are more likely to get prostate cancer and have the highest death rate.
 In other parts of the world — notably Asia, Africa, and Latin America — prostate cancer is rare.

-Prostate cancer is usually a very slow growing cancer, often causing no symptoms until it is in an advanced stage.
-Most men with prostate cancer die of other causes, and many never know that they have the disease.
-But once prostate cancer begins to grow quickly or spreads outside the prostate, it is dangerous.
-Prostate cancer in its early stages (when it’s only found in the prostate gland) can be treated with very good chances for survival.
 Fortunately, about 85% of American men with prostate cancer are diagnosed in an early stage of the disease.
 Cancer that has spread beyond the prostate (such as to the bones, lymph nodes, and lungs) is not curable, but it may be controlled for many years.
 Because of the many advances in available treatments, most men whose prostate cancer becomes widespread can expect to live five years or more.
 Some men with advanced prostate cancer live a normal life and die of another cause, such as heart disease.

 Testicular Cancer

-Testicular Cancer is another type of cancer that part of the male genitals and therefor tends to be ignored.
+Testicular Cancer is another type of cancer that is part of the male genitals and therefore tends to be ignored.
 In the United States, between 7,500 and 8,000 diagnoses of testicular cancer are made each year.
 It is the most common cancer in males aged 20–39 years, the period of peak incidence, and is rarely seen before the age of 15 years.
 If the cancer has not spread outside the testicle, the 5-year survival is 99% while if it has grown into nearby structures or has spread to nearby lymph nodes, the rate is 96% and if it has spread to organs or lymph nodes away from the testicles, the 5-year survival is around 74%.

 Don’t Be Selfish We Need Your Balls